invario/truenas-ups-workaround/README.md

  1. Go to Services on your TrueNAS GUI and stop the TrueNAS UPS service: <img width="245" height="48" alt="image" src="https://github.com/user-attachments/assets/ad08604a-5587-46cd-b180-7edc240a6c7d" />
  2. Go to Apps on your TrueNAS GUI, and click Discover Apps, and then press the 3 dots for more options to Install via YAML: <img width="193" height="119" alt="image" src="https://github.com/user-attachments/assets/49ff37a2-84c2-4150-8820-59751371d460" />
  3. Name your app ('nut' is fine), and paste the contents of the [YAML file](https://github.com/invario/truenas-ups-workaround/blob/master/docker-compose.yml) in the space.
- 4. Tweak the YAML if necessary and if you know what you're doing, but it should run fine as it is.
+ 4. Tweak the YAML for correct username/password for the monitoring.
+For anything else, change only if know what you're doing, but it should run fine as it is.
  5. Press the "Save" button and wait.
 This will take a while since it is downloading and building NUT from scratch.
  6. Once it is complete, go back to the TrueNAS UPS service and edit the settings as such: <img width="375" height="241" alt="image" src="https://github.com/user-attachments/assets/abc7ed0b-d3af-4cae-93c6-44594c6823df" />
  7. Start the UPS service.